I bought a cable from a local Walmart store, and as soon as I plugged it in, it started to smoke and it physically melted my phone.

 Preferred solution: Compensation for value of phone.

-I didn't like: Lack of accountability, Passing me off to others, Making me speak directly to the manufacturer in china, Constantly having to follow-up.
+Walmart Cons: Lack of accountability, Passing me off to others, Making me speak directly to the manufacturer in china, Constantly having to follow-up.